OpenGeoscience/database_assetstore/README.rst

 The ``GET`` ``file/{id}/database/select`` endpoint performs queries and returns data.
 See its documentation for more information.
 If the data in the database is actively changing, polling can be used to wait for data to appear.

 The ``PUT`` ``file/{id}/database/refresh`` endpoint should be used if the available fields (columns) or functions of a database have changed.

+When downloading a file or item in Girder that uses a database assetstore, clients that are unaware of the database options get the results as the default query for the file.
+The query can be modified by adding ``extraParameters`` to the download endpoint, so that ``GET`` ``item/{id}/download?extraParameters=<url encoded parameters>`` can be used to change the returned data.
+The parameters can be any of the select options.
+All of the select parmeters are url-encoded so that they can be passed as a single value to ``extraParameters``.

 Select Options
 ==============